-12.1 Acceptability for credit transfer of work undertaken in other institutions outside the College does not confer right of entry to any programme.
+- 12.1 Acceptability for credit transfer of work undertaken in other institutions outside the College does not confer right of entry to any programme. - 12.2 A Transfer Student may be exempted from part of a programme of study for an undergraduate degree and may be exempted additionally from part of the examinations prescribed for an undergraduate degree and given associated credits in accordance with the provisions set out in the Regulations for that degree. - 12.3 In order to be eligible for an award conferred by the College, a Transfer Student must: - a) meet the prescribed criteria and learning outcomes for the award, including any credits given under paragraph 12.2; - b) be assessed for the award under the auspices of the College; - c) have studied for a minimum of two years, including the final year, under the direction of teachers in the College. - 12.4 Except insofar as these Regulations otherwise provide students registered as Transfer Students shall comply with all relevant Regulations.

-- 12.2 A Transfer Student may be exempted from part of a programme of study for an undergraduate degree and may be exempted additionally from part of the examinations prescribed for an undergraduate degree and given associated credits in accordance with the provisions set out in the Regulations for that degree. - 12.3 In order to be eligible for an award conferred by the College, a Transfer Student must: - a) meet the prescribed criteria and learning outcomes for the award, including any credits given under paragraph 12.2; - b) be assessed for the award under the auspices of the College; - c) have studied for a minimum of two years, including the final year, under the direction of teachers in the College. - 12.4 Except insofar as these Regulations otherwise provide students registered as Transfer Students shall comply with all relevant Regulations.
+13 Entry and Re-entry to Assessment

-13 Entry and Re-entry to Examinations
+- 13.1 No student will be permitted to complete assessment unless they have completed to the satisfaction of the relevant teaching staff the appropriate programme of study therefor in accordance with the programme Regulations. - 13.2 A candidate who enters or re-enters for any part of an assessment will be governed by the Regulations in force at the time of completion. - 13.3 Students are responsible for ensuring that such registration and entry forms as are required are completed and submitted by the specified dates in accordance with instructions issued by the Academic Registrar.

-- 13.1 No student will be admitted to an examination unless he/she has completed to the satisfaction of the relevant teaching staff the appropriate programme of study therefor in accordance with the programme Regulations. - 13.2 A candidate who enters or re-enters for any part of an examination shall be examined in accordance with the Regulations in force at the time of his/her entry to the examination. - 13.3 Students are responsible for ensuring that such registration and examination entry forms as are required for degree and diploma examinations are completed and submitted by the specified dates in accordance with instructions issued by the Academic Registrar. - 13.4 A candidate who informs in writing the Academic Registrar of the withdrawal of his/her entry before the date for the commencement of the examinations as prescribed by the College on the grounds of illness or other adequate cause for which evidence must be provided may at the discretion of the Board of Examiners not be regarded as having made an entry or re-entry.
-All other candidates who withdraw from or do not attend an examination without providing evidence of satisfactory extenuating circumstances will be judged to have attempted the examination and failed. - 13.5 At the discretion of the College special arrangements may be made for a candidate who is ill or otherwise disabled to take his/her examination.
+- 13.4 A candidate who informs in writing the Academic Registrar of the withdrawal of their entry before the date for the commencement of the assessments prescribed by the College on the grounds of illness or other adequate cause for which evidence must be provided may, at the discretion of the Board of Examiners, not be regarded as having made an entry or re-entry.
+All other candidates who withdraw from or do not complete assessment without providing evidence of satisfactory extenuating circumstances will be judged to have attempted and failed. - 13.5 Students are encouraged to disclose and register as required, as early as possible with regards to a disability or chronic condition.
+This is to enable the College to undertake an appropriate diagnostic assessment and set up reasonable adjustments to support students learning and assessment.
+At the discretion of the College special arrangements may be made for a candidate who is ill or otherwise disabled to take their assessment.
 Applications under this regulation should be made to the Academic Registrar as early as possible after registration and no later than six weeks before the date of the candidate's first examination test.
 Applications received after this date will only be considered in the case of sudden illness or accidental injury.